Nwe Yin Win: Early life and education

+Career

 She was one of the most popular singers in Myanmar in the 1970s, known for her Burmese language covers of American country and pop songs.
 Before her career in entertainment, she was a university lecturer in English.
 She continues to make records, even dabbling into Burmese hip hop, and continues to perform in musical concerts.

 Album discography

-Nwe Yin Win recorded many songs in the 1970s, when official named albums were rarely released in Myanmar.
+Nwe Yin Win recorded many songs in the 1970s.
 The following is a partial list of her later releases.